rscherrer/propositions/README.md

 List of putative PhD propositions:

+* Knowing science does not protect against falling for pseudo-science.
+Steven Novella, SGU #1046, 2025
 * This my movie.
 This my life.
 Okay, be cool.
 Tommy Wiseau (James Franco, The Disaster Artist, 2017)
 * If a lot of people love each other, the world would be a better place to live.
 Johnny (The Room, 2003)
 * "Life, Uh, Finds a Way" --- Dr. Ian Malcolm (Jeff Goldblum), Jurassic Park (Steven Spielberg, 1993)